ProvableHQ/welcome/documentation/developer/language/10_imports.md

 ### Automatic Built-ins

-Some built-ins are automatically imported to the language.
+Some built-ins are automatically imported into every program.
-For Example, the type alias `string` is imported and usable with no import statement necessary.
+For example, the type alias `string` is imported and usable with no import statement necessary.

 ```
 function main() {